 Start small, try out new email promotion ideas and track the results as much as possible.
 If something doesn't work, you won't have invested a lot of time or money into it yet, but if an idea really catches fire with your customers, you can ramp up the campaign the next time you run it to make it bigger and better.

 The most important thing to remember is that any email marketing ideas need to engage, entice and excite your customers.
 You don't always have to offer promotions or discounts, but when you do, be tactical in how you design them.

-You can learn more about intelligently utilizing prizes and rewards in our other article, just don't let your own excitement about an upcoming promotion overshadow your ROI, or the price margins you need to adhere to in order for your pricing strategies to remain stable and profitable.
+We've discussed some ideas previously about how to intelligently Utilize Prizes and Rewards, just don't let your own excitement about an upcoming promotion overshadow your ROI, or the price margins you need to adhere to in order for your pricing strategies to remain stable and profitable.